Discover more from Weight and Healthcare

 So, for example, quitting smoking fails the majority of the time.
 But the person is healthier for every cigarette they didn’t smoke during that time, so even if the person resumes smoking the change in smoking habits doesn’t cause harm.
 Can we say the same thing for intentional weight loss?
 Not according to the research.

-There are many ways that failing at dieting can do harm, but perhaps the most clear and direct is through weight cycling, which is what we’ll discuss today.
-Weight regain is the result of the vast majority of intentional weight loss attempts.
-By far the most common outcome of more than one attempt is weight cycling (known colloquially as as yo-yo dieting.)
+There are many ways that failing at dieting (or, more accurately, diets failing us) can do harm, but perhaps the most clear and direct is through weight cycling, which is what we’ll discuss today.
+Weight loss followed by weight regain is the result of the vast majority of intentional weight loss attempts.
+Said another way, by far the most common outcome of weight loss attempts is weight cycling (known colloquially as as yo-yo dieting.)
 Weight cycling is independently associated with many harms.

 In their 2011 paper Weight Science, Evaluating the Evidence for a Paradigm Shift, Bacon and Aphramor point out: